South Metropolitan School District

 The site was sold to the Metropolitan Asylums Board in 1904 who used it to house imbeciles.
 In 1908, the premises were leased from the MAB by Fulham Union and was known as Belmont workhouse.
 In 1916-19, the buildings served as a military hospital.
 The Brighton Road buildings later became Belmont Hospital, renamed the Henderson Hospital in 1958.
 The buildings have now been completely demolished and a housing estate occupies the site.

 One of the Sutton school's most famous inmates was Will Crooks who spent a period there in 1861.
-Crooks went on to become Chairman of the Poplar Board of Guardians, Labour MP for Woolwich, and Lord Mayor of London.
+Crooks went on to become Chairman of the Poplar Board of Guardians, Labour MP for Woolwich, and Mayor of Woolwich.
 He later recalled of Sutton, "every day spent in that school is burnt into my soul."

 The Banstead Road Site